audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

 Audacity(R): A Free, Cross-Platform Digital Audio Editor
 WWW:   http://audacity.sourceforge.net/

 Audacity is copyright (c) 1999-2008 by Audacity Team.
 This copyright notice applies to all documents in the Audacity source code archive, except as otherwise noted (mostly in the lib-src subdirectories).

 "Audacity" is a registered trademark of Dominic Mazzoni.

-Version 1.3.5 (beta)
+Version 1.3.6a1 (alpha)

 Contents of this README:

 1. Licensing
-2. Changes in version 1.3.5
+2. Changes in version 1.3.6a1
 3. Known Issues
 4. Source Code, Libraries and Additional Copyright Information
 5. Compilation Instructions